wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 Up to now, no other incompatibilities have been reported.

 = There are few language translations, does this mean that I'm not able to run customizations in my language? = Not at all.
-Labels, fields, everything you configure is available for translation via WPML or by your own means.
+Labels, fields, everything you configure are available for translation via WPML or by your own means.
 If you use WPML please register your newly configured strings by activating "auto-register strings" under String Translation settings in WPML.
 Once registered you should deactivate this option as it consumes a lot of resources.

 = I've configured a number for the items to be displayed on the shop page, but it doesn't work.
 What's wrong? = Plugins like Jetpack preconfigure the main query in the context of "infinite scroll" function for example.
 That's not a bug, your template should display your products using "infinite scroll".